sdmx-twg/sdmx-rest/doc/maintenance.md

 #### Difference between replace and partially update

-To explain the updating semantics, the difference between using replacing and partially updating the same SDMX Artefact shall be illustrated in the following example.
+To explain the updating semantics, the difference between replacing and partially updating the same SDMX Artefact shall be illustrated in the following example.
 For the sake of simplicity, a Codelist will be utilised, i.e. let's assume:

 ```xml